-One-Sample Kolmogorov-Smirnov Test
+One-Sampl e Kolmogorov-Smirnov Test

-Unstandardized Residual
+- Unstandardized Residual

 N 8

 Normal Parameters a,b Mean 0000004

 Std.
 Deviation 344723500.28168356

 Most Extreme Differences Absolute .282

 Positive .282

 Negative 140

 Test Statistic .282

 Asymp.
 Sig.
 (2-tailed) .060°

 a.
 Test distribution is Normal.

 b.
 Calculated from data.

 c.
 Lilliefors Significance Correction.

-Based on the results of the one-sample Kolmogorov-Smirnov test on the unstandardized residuals, the test statistic value of 0.282 indicates that there is a difference between the residual and normal distributions.
+Based on the results of the one-sample Kolmogorov-Smirnov test on the unstandardized residuals, the test statistic value of 0.282 indicates that there is a difference between the residual distribution and the normal distribution.
 However, the obtained significance value (Asymp.
 Sig.) is 0.060, which is greater than the 0.05 significance level.
 This indicates that we cannot reject the null hypothesis, which states that the residuals follow a normal distribution.
-In other words, there was insufficient evidence to claim that the residuals significantly differed from a normal distribution.
-The mean residual value, which is very close to zero (-0.0000004), suggests that the linear regression model is unbiased in predicting revenue values.
-Meanwhile, the relatively large standard deviation (344 million) indicates significant variation in the residuals, which may reflect imperfections in the model's predictions for certain values, even though the residuals generally follow a normal distribution.
-This result indicates that while the regression model is quite good, there is room for further improvement, particularly regarding more accurate predictions.
+In other words, there is insufficient evidence to claim that the residuals significantly differ from a normal distribution.
+The mean residual value, which is very close to zero (-0.0000004), suggests that overall, the linear regression model is unbiased in predicting

+Revenue values.
+Meanwhile, the relatively large standard deviation (344 million) indicates significant variation in the residuals, which may reflect imperfections in the model's predictions for certain values, even though, in general, the residuals follow a normal distribution.
+This result provides an indication that while the regression model is quite good, there is room for further improvement, particularly regarding more accurate predictions.